The 6 Best Right Hand Bass Guitar Techniques

 The Slap Method

-In the '60s, there was a bass player named Larry Graham that you may know from Sly and the Family Stone.
-The story is that Larry played in church and they didn't have a drummer.
-So, as he played bass, Larry wanted a more percussive sound to make up for it.
+In the '60s, there was a bass player named Larry Graham, that you may know from Sly and the Family Stone.

-To get this effect, you use your thumb and play over the fingerboard.
+To master the slap method, position your thumb over the fingerboard.

 The Three Finger Technique